cdixi001/ucr-cs100/textbook/tools/bash/iopiping/README.md

 wget --quiet -O - http://google.com/ | grep -oP 'http://[^"]*' | uniq | sort > outfile.txt
 ```
 This command gets all the links from a webpage and prints it to `outfile.txt`.
-`grep` does most of the work with its powerful regular expression ability (read about regex [here] (linkhere)), but its input is from the wget command.
+`grep` does most of the work with its powerful regular expression ability (read about regex [here] (https://github.com/mikeizbicki/ucr-cs100/tree/2015spring/textbook/tools/bash/regex)), but its input is from the wget command.

 ##Conclusion